vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/customize/slots.md

   The nav screen is the popup screen when you click the top right menu button in mobile view.

-- `articlesBefore`

-  A slot before articles list.
+- `articlesBefore`: A slot before articles list.

-- `articlesAfter`

-  A slot after articles list.
+- `articlesAfter`: A slot after articles list.

-- `bloggerInfo`

-  A slot for blogger info.
+- `bloggerInfo`: A slot for blogger info.

-- `infoBefore`

-  A slot before blog info panel.
+- `infoBefore`: A slot before blog info panel.

-- `infoAfter`

-  A slot after blog info panel.
+- `infoAfter`: A slot after blog info panel.

 ### Slots Available in Home, Category, Tag Page

-- `articleCover`

-  A slot for article cover.
+- `articleCover`: A slot for article cover.

-- `articleTitle`

-  A slot for article title.
+- `articleTitle`: A slot for article title.

-- `articleInfo`

-  A slot for article info.
+- `articleInfo`: A slot for article info.

-- `articleExcerpt`

-  A slot for article excerpt.
+- `articleExcerpt`: A slot for article excerpt.

 ### Slots Available in Blog Home Page

 - `content`

-  A slot for page content, this replaces all content generated from markdown, including contents coming from `contentBefore` and `contentAfter`.
+  A slot for page content, this replaces all content generated from Markdown, including contents coming from `contentBefore` and `contentAfter`.

 - `contentBefore`

-  A slot before content generated from markdown, and after the page title and toc.
+  A slot before content generated from Markdown, and after the page title and toc.

   Note: This slot won't work' when `content` slot is set.

 - `contentAfter`

-  A slot after content generated from markdown, and before page meta and page nav.
+  A slot after content generated from Markdown, and before page meta and page nav.

   Note: This slot won't work' when `content` slot is set.

-- `heroInfo`

-  A slot for hero info.
+- `heroInfo`: A slot for hero info.

-- `heroLogo`

-  A slot for hero logo.
+- `heroLogo`: A slot for hero logo.

-- `heroBg`

-  A slot for hero background.
+- `heroBg`: A slot for hero background.

-- `heroBefore`

-  A slot before homepage hero.
+- `heroBefore`: A slot before homepage hero.

-- `heroAfter`

-  A slot after homepage hero.
+- `heroAfter`: A slot after homepage hero.